 What to Bring:

-Here is a list of other members planning to attend the next meeting, as well as what they are planning to bring (and yes, we are pleased to announce that entries here will no longer linger past the meeting dates).
+Here is a list of other members planning to attend the next meeting, as well as what they are planning to bring (and yes, we are pleased to announce that entries here will no longer linger past the meeting dates (Addendum: This improvement not 100 percent warrantable in event that SRCS web staff subjected to unexpected day-job overtime)).
 If you’re not listed here and would like to be, just sign up for an account and fill out the RSVP ticket in your “My Account” page!
 We won’t even ask for money, advertise things at you, or demand your limbs or your first born!